jakie528/Object-Detection-for-disabilities/README.md

 ![](/assets/sample3_4.jpg)
 Figure 1: Comparison of object detection by YOLOv5 and YOLOv8 across four samples, highlighting differences in sensitivity and precision.

+<video src="/assets/video1yolov5.mp4" width="320" height="240" controls></video>

+<video src="/assets/videoyolov8.avi" width="320" height="240" controls></video>

+In our analysis of video using YOLOv5 and YOLOv8, the focus is on detecting cellphones.
+YOLOv5 processes frames quickly (10-20 milliseconds per frame) but often misidentifies objects.
+For example, it confuses computer screens with TVs and laptops with books or keyboards.
+On the other hand, YOLOv8, although slightly slower (10-30 milliseconds per frame), demonstrates greater accuracy in detecting a broader range of objects, including cellphones and laptops.
+Both models incorrectly identifies EarPods as mice.
+This shows that while YOLOv5 and YOLOv8 excel in detecting trained objects like cellphones, they still mislabel items outside their training parameters.

 ## Findings